ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 * Encrypt storage bucket content with your own encryption keys.
 * Require users to authenticate before accessing an application.
-* Monitor and audit API calls and other actions that are made to selected cloud services.
+* Monitor and audit security-related API calls and other actions that are made to selected cloud services.

 ## Services used
 {: #services}